 3. Kids Who Like Writing Early

-If your child likes writing stories, even if they can’t read yet, Night Zookeeper is great.
+Night Zookeeper is great if your child likes writing stories, even if they can’t read yet.
 It helps them write and learn even before reading well.

 4. Parents Who Like Feedback for Kids (Tutors)